opensearch-project/documentation-website/_install-and-configure/configuring-opensearch/cluster-settings.md

     Default is `all`.

-- `cluster.persistent_tasks.allocation.recheck_interval` (Time unit): The cluster manager automatically checks whether or not persistent tasks need to be assigned when the cluster state changes in a significant way.
-There are other factors, such as memory usage, that will affect whether or not persistent tasks are assigned to nodes but do not otherwise cause the cluster state to change.
+- `cluster.persistent_tasks.allocation.recheck_interval` (Time unit): The cluster manager automatically checks whether persistent tasks need to be assigned when the cluster state changes in a significant way.
+There are other factors, such as memory usage, that will affect whether persistent tasks are assigned to nodes but do not otherwise cause the cluster state to change.
 This setting defines how often assignment checks are performed in response to these factors.
 Default is `30 seconds`, with a minimum of `10 seconds` being required.

 ## Cluster-level index settings